A Guide to Visiting Enchanted Rock State Park, TX: A Magical Texas Hill Country Park

 Enchanted Rock gets very hot in the summers (averaging a high of 94 in August) and has pretty mild winters.
 During the coldest month of January, it averages a low of 37 and a high of 61.
 I visited in February and April and had great weather.
 April was extra magical thanks to patches of bluebonnets at the base of Enchanted Rock.

-Enchanted Rock has 11 miles of trails.
-You can climb to the top of Enchanted Rock and Little Rock or hike around them both.
+Enchanted Rock has 11 miles of trails and is one of the best places to hike in Texas Hill Country!
+Popular trails include climbing to the top of Enchanted Rock and Little Rock, or hiking around them both.
 Here are the top trails that I recommend.

 If you are looking to update your hiking gear, check out my day hike packing list for ideas!